-The overall aim of this programme is to develop critical, evaluative, creative and skilled physiotherapy practitioners who respond positively to professional, political and social change and can work as effective members of the health and social care teams in the National Health Service (NHS), private practice, or within evolving and innovative areas of practice.
+The overall aim of this programme is to develop critical, evaluative, creative and skilled physiotherapy practitioners who respond positively to professional, political and social change and can work as effective members of the health and social care teams.

-The MSc Physiotherapy (Pre-registration) programme is designed to facilitate the progressive development of masters level attributes, knowledge, understanding and skills as the students advance through their programme of study.
-By the end of this MSc Physiotherapy (Pre-registration) programme, the graduate will:-
+The MSc Physiotherapy (Pre-registration) programme is designed to facilitate the progressive development of masters' level attributes, knowledge, understanding and skills as the students' advance through their programme of study.
+By the end of this MSc Physiotherapy (Pre-registration) programme, the graduate will

 - 1. Practice as an autonomous professional; - 2.
-Exhibit sound knowledge and demonstrate a critical understanding of the scientific principles underpinning physiotherapy practice; - 3.
-Critically apply appropriate scientific principles to physiotherapy practice; - Apply sound judgements based on the critical evaluation of relevant data, scientific knowledge and clinical guidelines in the design, implementation and evaluation of therapeutic programmes; - 5.
-Utilise critical reflection and reasoning as part of routine clinical practice;

-- 6. Apply professional skills in the treatment, management and handling of patients/clients; - 7.
+Exhibit sound knowledge and demonstrate an understanding of the scientific principles underpinning physiotherapy practice; - 3.
+Apply appropriate scientific principles to physiotherapy practice; - 4.
+Apply sound judgements based on the evaluation of relevant data, scientific knowledge and clinical guidelines in the design, implementation and evaluation of therapeutic programmes; - 5.
+Utilise reflection and reasoning as part of routine clinical practice; - 6.
+Apply professional skills in the treatment, management and handling of patients/clients; - 7.
 Deal systematically with complex issues informed by best evidence; - 8.
 Demonstrate effective communication skills with patients/clients, professional colleagues and members of the public; - 9.
 Demonstrate the communication skills and confidence to adopt a leadership role; - 10.
 Demonstrate consistently an ability to adopt a patient/client-centred approach to specific patient/client groups in a range of settings; - 11.
 Practice physiotherapy within a sound ethical and legal framework; - 12.
-Demonstrate competence in the use of C&IT technology to record data and disseminate information to a range of audiences; - 13.
-Practice effectively as a member of the MDT; - 14.
-Engage in critical dialogue in relation to the social and political context of health and social care delivery; - 15.
+Demonstrate competence in the use of digital technology to record data and disseminate information to a range of audiences; - 13.
+Practice effectively as a member of the multidisciplinary teams;

+- Engage in critical dialogue in relation to the social and political context of health and social care delivery; - 15.
 Use enhanced skills to apply the principles of research to clinical practice; - 16.
 Adopt a critical approach to and engage in the promotion of health; - 17.
-Reflect critically upon personal reasoning and learning; - 18.
-Identify learning strategies to meet identified learning needs and set realistic personal and professional learning objectives to facilitate CPD; - 19.
-Demonstrate an aptitude for advancing professional knowledge and understanding and to develop new skills to a high level as part of CPD.
+Reflect critically upon personal reasoning and learning; - Identify learning strategies to meet identified learning needs and set realistic personal and professional learning objectives to facilitate Continuous Professional Development;

+19. Demonstrate an aptitude for advancing professional knowledge and understanding and to develop new skills to a high level as part of Continuous Professional Development.

-PROGRAMME STRUCTURES AND REQUIREMENTS, LEVELS, MODULES, CREDITS AND AWARDS SHEH Level
+4. PROGRAMME STRUCTURES AND REQUIREMENTS, LEVELS, MODULES, CREDITS AND AWARDS